aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Assuming no errors were encountered, you will be redirected to the Sign-in screen.
 Now, re-enter the same e-mail address and password you chose at registration.

-1. If prompted for an MFA code, check your phone entered previously for an SMS message.
+1. **If prompted for an MFA code**, check your phone entered previously for an SMS message.
 Enter your **SMS MFA code** at the verification code prompt then choose **Verify**.
 If not prompted for an MFA code, skip this step.

 1. If the page then loads a map, sign-in was successful and you have successfully integrated Cognito for app authentication.